ka-architect/aws-solutions-architect-associate/topics/data/databases/README.md

     - when figuring out how to scale based on ACU's you will need memory spend on the DB (Example: 16GB = 8 ACUs since each one is 2GB )
 - You can invoke an AWS Lambda function from an Amazon Aurora MySQL DB with a native function or a stored procedure

+## Aurora Failover
+- Amazon Aurora Replica in same or different AZ, Amazon Aurora flips the canonical name record (CNAME not A record) to healthy replica, failover within 30 sec
+- Aurora Serverless and the DB/AZ becomes unavailable, Aurora will automatically recreate the DB instance in a different AZ
+- Single instance (w/o Replica and w/o Serverless), Aurora will attempt to create a new DB Instance in the same AZ as original instance (best-effort basis - may not succeed)

 ## Aurora Global Database
 - **Aurora Global Database:** cross-region Aurora replicas, easy to implement DR strategy
 - low RTO to promote another region, with low replication cross-region